chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

     - Logic representation can also rely on mathematical models with **parameters learned** a priori.
       - A distinction is made depending on _"where does the training data come from and when is it created?"_.
       - In other words, one could think of **supervised learning** (_learning from example_) versus **reinforcement learning** (_learning from interaction_).
-      - The combination of both seems benefitial:
+      - The combination of both seems beneficial:
         - An initial behaviour is obtained through **imitation learning** (_learning from example_).
 Also possible with `IRL`.
         - But **improvements are made through interaction** with a simulated environment (_learning from interaction_).
           - By the way, the _learning from interaction_ techniques raise the question of the **origin of the experience** (e.g. realism of the simulator) and its **sampling efficiency**.
       - Another promising direction is **hierarchical RL** where the MDP is divided into sub-problems (the **lower for `LP`** and the **higher for `BP`**)
         - The _lowest level_ implementation of the hierarchy approximates a solution to the **control and LP problem** ...
-        - ... while the _higher level_ **selects a maneuver** to be executed by the lower level implementations.
+        - ... while the _higher level_ **selects a manoeuvre** to be executed by the lower level implementations.
-  - As mentioned my the section on [Scenarios and Datasets](https://github.com/chauvinSimon/IV19#scenarios-and-datasets), the authors mention the **lack of benchmark** to compare and **evaluate** the performance of BP technologies.
+  - As mentioned in my the section on [Scenarios and Datasets](https://github.com/chauvinSimon/IV19#scenarios-and-datasets), the authors mention the **lack of benchmark** to compare and **evaluate** the performance of BP technologies.

 One quote about the _representation of decision logic_: